ni/ams-capabilities/PAtools Integration README.md

 6. Plugin Capabilities

-    If you added, removed or do not want to use certain capabilities you need to adapt the Producers and Consumers on PAtools side in (NI_RMX412X_config/NI_RMX412X.ch01).
+    If you added, removed, or do not want to use certain capabilities, you need to adapt the Producers and Consumers on PAtools side in (NI_RMX412X_config/NI_RMX412X.ch01).
 If you removed capabilities or don't want to use them, remove the variables in every group.
 If you added Capabilities create needed normnames and variable initializations for them in the Variable group "NI_RMX412X.ch01.ChannelVariables".
 The Normnames should start with "NI_RMX412X.ch01." followed by the capability (e.g. "ControlMode") and ending with a suffix (e.g. .STS), e.g. "NI_RMX412X.ch01.ControlMode.STS".
 For each capability the following variables are needed:

     * Value: An integer/float variable you want to read from or write to.
 Suffixes: .ACT, .STS, ...
     * Name: A string variable the channel name is written on, e.g. "_ControlMode.ch1.CTL".
 Suffix: ".CH.TXT"